 Leeds United have a somewhat dirty image within England, despite the beautiful white shirt.
-The rough edge makes a visit to Elland Road all the more interesting, one of the finest stadiums at the highest level.
+But the rough edge makes a visit to Elland Road more interesting, one of the country's finest stadiums.

 Leeds United